UniversalDependencies/docs/_en/index.md

 ## Tokenization and Word Segmentation

 Words are generally delimited by whitespace or punctuation.
 No tokens in any of the UD English corpora currently contain whitespace.
-Most corpora do not use multiword tokens, since clitics in English can usually be expressed using `SpaceAfter=No` (for forms like "don't" = "do" + "n't").
-The `SpaceAfter` annotation also allows the distinction between otherwise identical token sequences, such as "can not" versus "cannot".
-An exception regarding complex unit is Eng-ParTUT, which does use multiword tokens.
+Multiword tokens should be used for English clitics, such as _'ll_ (reduced form of the auxiliary _will), _n't_ (reduced form of _not_) and _'s_ (possessive clitic).
+For example, _don't_ = _do_ + _n't_).
+As of mid 2021, multiword tokens are used in the following English corpora: GUM, GUMReddit, and EWT, are partially used in ParTUT (used for forms like _ain't_ and _can't_ but not for forms that are concatenative like _John's_ or _she'll_), but are not used in: PUD, LinES, Pronouns, or ESL.
+If multiword tokens are not present, clitics in English can usually be identified by using the `SpaceAfter=No` annotation and it also allows distinguishing between otherwise identical token sequences, such as "can not" versus "cannot".

-Units that are generally tokenized apart include:
+Units that should be regarded as separate syntactic words include:

-  * Clitic auxiliaries ('ll, 'm, 's, 've ...)
+  * Clitic auxiliaries ('ll, 'm, 's, 've, 'd, …)
   * Possessive genitive markers ('s, ')
-  * Clitic negation (n't, but also not in cannot)
+  * Clitic negation (n't, and also not in cannot)
+  * Most hyphenated terms (search-engine becomes 3 words: search, -, engine)

 Units that are not tokenized apart include:

   * Acronyms (FBI, U.S.)
   * Abbreviations without spaces (e.g., i.e.)
-  * Hyphenated words, which are treated as tokens and not as compounds (part-time, [a] follow-up)
+  * Some hyphenated words, with common prefixes or occasionally suffixes, such as _e-mail_ or _co-ordinated_

 ## Morphology

 ### Tags

 All corpora use the full range of UPOS tags.
-The XPOS column uses the Penn Treebank tagset.
+The XPOS column uses the Penn Treebank tagset (as extended in subsequent LDC corpus releases).
 Note that XPOS does not have a simple mapping to UPOS tags, as UD guidelines enforce complex relations between dependency relations and POS tags: for example, since the relation `advmod` must generally have the tag `ADV`, UPOS may have `ADV` for some non-adverbial XPOS tags, and vice versa.

 Closed class auxiliaries (tagged `AUX`) include:
   * auxiliaries for periphrastic tenses, aspects, voices and modalities – the lemmas 'be', 'have', 'do', 'will', 'would', 'may', 'might', 'can', 'could', 'shall', 'should', 'must', 'get' when attached with relations `aux` or `aux:pass`